basdotearth/basdotearth/content/resume/experience/vgz.md

   - CLI
   - Architecture
 ---
 The IML team was tasked with implementing a new way of working for Datacare at VGZ.
-As part of this team I helped to bring a transition to micro-frontends and -services by developing a new platform based on Azure.
-I developed custom tooling using LitElement, a custom NodeJS CLI-tool, and more.
-The team operated as a “competence center” for these new techniques.
+As part of this team I helped bring about a transition to micro-frontends and -services by developing a new platform based on Azure.
+I developed custom tooling using LitElement, a custom NodeJS CLI-tool, and more.<br><br>The team operated as a “competence centre” for these new techniques, where we collected requirements and feedback and provided information and instruction to increase adoption of the toolkit.
 ---